SAP/migration-tool-for-cloud-integration/README.md

 ## Description

-This tool aims to assist in migration projects for SAP customers using SAP Cloud Integration on Neo datacenters who wish to move to SAP Integration Suite on Multi-Cloud datacenters.
+This tool aims to assist SAP customers using SAP Cloud Integration on Neo datacenters who wish to upgrade to SAP Integration Suite on Multi-Cloud datacenters.

 **Important:**
 There is an official migration pack available via [SAP Note 2937549](https://launchpad.support.sap.com/#/notes/2937549) which leverages a collection of Postman scripts.
 This Github repository is **not** related with the official migration pack mentioned in the SAP Note.
 However, the functionality is very similar (as compared to Postman collection version 1.5.0 (Feb 2021)).